Extensions of characters in type D and the inductive McKay condition, I: Proof of Theorem A

 In the following we explain how \Cref{corsec5} about the action of $K(\la)$ on $\Irr(W(\la))$ proves \Cref{thm_loc*}.
 As already sketched in the beginning of \Cref{secWla} based on \Cref{prop23}, knowing the action of $\wh K(\la)$ on $\Irr(W(\la))$ is crucial to verify \Cref{thm_loc*}.
 Unless $\bG$ is of type $\tD_4$ the action $\wh K(\la)$ on $\Irr(W(\la))$ is given by the action of $K(\la)$, see \Cref{KlawhKla}.

-Via Harish-Chandra induction we transfer this result on characters of $N$ to a weak version of \Cref{thm1}.
-Special considerations are needed to determine the stabilisers in $\wG E$ of characters $\chi\in\Irr(G\mid(L,\cusp(L)))$, whenever $L$ is not $E(\GF)$-stable.
+Via Harish-Chandra induction we transfer the result of \Cref{thm_loc*} on characters of $N$ to a weak version of \Cref{thm1}.
+Special considerations are needed to determine the stabilisers in $\wG E$ of characters $\chi\in\Irr(\GF\mid(L,\cusp(L)))$, whenever $L$ is not $E(\GF)$-stable.

 \begin{lem} Let $\la \in \cusp(L)$, $\wt \la\in\Irr(\wt L_\la\mid \la)$ and $\eta_0\in\Irr(W(\la))$.
 Then some character in $\Irr(W(\la)\mid \eta_0)$ is $\wh K(\la)_{\eta_0}$-stable. \end{lem} \begin{proof} According to \Cref{corsec5} there exists some $K(\la)_{\eta_0}$-stable $\eta$ in $\Irr(W(\la)\mid \eta_0)$.
 According to \Cref{KlawhKla} the character $\eta$ is $\wh K(\la)_{\eta_0}\cap (W\rtimes \EL^\circ )$-stable, where $E^\circ:=\spann<F_p,\gamma_0>$ and $\EL^\circ:=E^\circ\cap \EL$.
 If $\bG$ is not of type $\tD_4$ or $\EL\leq \spann<F_p,\gamma_0>$ this is the above statement.